river-lockhart/CS300-Dominoes/README.md

 # CS300-Dominos

+# In case of Java issues

+Download JDK 21. -> Add path to JAVA_HOME in System Variables (may need to create JAVA_HOME). -> Ensure selected IDE is using correct Java version. -> Restart computer.

+# Run program

-Open folder CS300-Dominos in integrated terminal in VSCode.
+Open folder CS300-Dominos in terminal.

 In terminal, run command: